 - The death of a human being

 - The death was caused by another’s negligence or with intent to cause harm

 - The survival of family members who are suffering monetary injury as a result of the death

 - The appointment of a personal representative for the decedent’s estate

-If you suspect this is happening to you or anyone you know, contact us at Castel & Hall.
-Here we can ensure that the guilty party faces the correct repercussions and get compensation for the victims.
-Knowing all your options and vital to making the right decisions when facing legal actions.
-Here we can inform you of all your options and together we can take care of whatever you need.
+If you suspect this is happening to you or anyone you know, contact us at Castel & Hall, LLP.
+Here we can ensure that the guilty party faces the correct repercussions and gets compensation for the victims.
+Knowing all your options is vital to making the right decisions when facing legal action.
+Here we can inform you of all your options, and together we can take care of whatever you need.